Longwater1234/WedemyServer/README.md

 (Backend repo).
 A Springboot + Vue 3 + Typescript clone of Udemy, an e-learning platform.
 With PayPal and CreditCard checkout (both powered by **Braintree Payments**).
 Uses Spring Security, Spring Session Redis, and Cookies (httpOnly) for auth, _instead of_ stateless JWT Tokens.
 CSRF protection is ENABLED.
 For simplicity, both UserDetails and UserRole ( enum) are stored in the same table.
-Max 2 **concurrent** login sessions per user.
-If same user logs in third time, first session is auto-revoked.
+Max 2 *concurrent* login sessions per user.
 You can easily customize these settings in [SecurityConfig](src/main/java/com/davistiba/wedemyserver/config/SecurityConfig.java)

 ## Requirements